Budgie Toys No.220

 Interestingly, silver trim was also occaisionally applied to the ends of the hydaulic control box behind the cab.
 This was originally part of the Coal Truck design but in reality few cattle trucks would have needed a hydraulic ram.
 When No.220 was assembled this feature became almost hidden but it does appear clearly marked in the illustration on the box.

-The orange cab/chassis and the tan body of the Cattle Truck were consistant colours throughout the life of the model with no variants, and the rear door and floor of the body was always dark brown.
+The orange cab/chassis and the tan body of the Cattle Truck were consistant colours throughout the life of the model with no variants, and the rear door and floor of the body were always dark brown.
 In fact there were no alterations to No.220, the only slight change being on late models when the silver trim was spray-applied only to the grille, lights and bumper at the front.

 Often included in various Budgie Gift Sets, the Cattle Truck must have been a popular toy as many examples have survived.